-After completing the broadly-based Bachelor’s programme, you can progress to the Master’s programme in industrial design: Industrial Design Engineering.
+After completing the broadly-based Bachelor’s programme, you can progress to the Industrial Design Engineering Master’s programme.
 In this course you can improve your skills in a number of different specializations.
 You can do this at the University of Twente or at other Dutch or foreign universities.
 The Master’s programme lasts two years and is entirely in English.
 If you take the Master’s programme in Industrial Design Engineering, you can choose between a set of specializations, listed below.

 IMPROVE YOUR SKILLS AS AN INDUSTRIAL ENGINEER: ENROLL IN A MASTERTRACK AND SPECIALIZE YOUR KNOWLEDGE GAINED FROM THE BACHELOR

 ETD is the most technical track of Industrial Design Engineering.
 This mastertrack is focused on teaching students how to introduce new technologies into the consumer market, instead of introducing a technology for a single specific product.
 The goal is to decrease the distance between the research environment and the industry and market.
 The track has its own sub-tracks, namely:

 Mastertrack coördinator: Emile van der Heide

 Industrial Design Engineering teaches students to make technology available for users.
 In HTR this is done by focusing on the exploration and design or products that serves the problems and aspirations of people on an individual, social or societal level.
 In HTR, students learn to design the connection between people and technology from a people oriented perspective.

 Mastertrack coordinator: Wouter Eggink